isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-If a class can be part of a hierarchy, we (in real code if not necessarily in small examples) must manipulate its objects through pointers or references.
+If a class is part of a hierarchy, we (in real code if not necessarily in small examples) must manipulate its objects through pointers or references.
 That implies more memory overhead, more allocations and deallocations, and more run-time overhead to perform the resulting indirections.

 ##### Note